-\begin{proof} The predictive distribution is a convolution of the posterior $\Pi_\psi^n$ with $\nm(0,\sigma^2)$ and, similarly, the oracle predictive is a convolution of $\nm(\hat\psi_{S^\star}, \sigma^2 v_{S^\star})$ with $\nm(0,\sigma^2)$.
-So the result follows from general results on information loss, e.g., Lemma~B.11 and Equation~(B.14) in \citet{ghosal.vaart.book}. \end{proof}
+\begin{proof} The posterior and oracle predictive distributions are convolutions of $\nm_d(0,\sigma^2I_d)$ with $\Pi_\psi^n$ and $\nm_d(\hat\psi_{S^\star}, \sigma^2 V_{S^\star})$, respectively.
+So the claim follows from Theorem~\ref{thm:bvm} and general results on information loss, namely, Lemma~B.11 and Equation~(B.14) in \citet{ghosal.vaart.book}. \end{proof}

 The conclusion of Corollary~\ref{cor:bvm} is that the predictive distribution will closely resemble the oracle predictive distribution based on knowledge of $S^\star$.
-To visualize this, Figure~\ref{fig:pred} shows a sample from our posterior predictive distribution with the oracle predictive density function overlaid, for the case with $n=200$ and $p=300$.
-In fact, these computations were done under the unknown-$\sigma^2$ scenario, so that the oracle is a shifted and scaled Student-t density.
-That the two distributions match very closely confirms Corollary~\ref{cor:bvm}, but it is perhaps surprising that the accuracy of the normal approximation kicks in with only $n=200$, even for a relatively high-dimensional setting.
+To visualize this, we carry out a small simulation study where data $y$ is generated from model \eqref{eq:reg}, with $\sigma=1$, under the ``very-sparse'' settings described in Section~\ref{SSS:very.sparse} below.
+In particular, we have $n=100$ and $p=250$, but there are only $|S^\star|=5$ non-zero coefficients, each of magnitude $A=4$.
+The $X$ matrix has rows that are iid $p$-variate normal with mean 0, variance 1, and a first-order autoregressive correlation structure with parameter $r=0.5$.
+The goal is to predict a new $\tilde y$ of dimension $d=1$, where the corresponding $\tilde x$ vector is an independent draw from the same $p$-variate normal distribution that generated $X$.
+Figure~\ref{fig:pred} shows a histogram of a sample drawn from our posterior predictive distribution with the corresponding oracle predictive density function overlaid.
+These computations were actually done in an unknown-$\sigma^2$ scenario, so that the oracle is a shifted and scaled Student-t density.
+That the two distributions match very closely confirms Corollary~\ref{cor:bvm}, but it is perhaps surprising that the accuracy of the normal approximation kicks in with only $n=100$, even for a relatively high-dimensional setting.